-Ododo Wa: Stories of Girls in War will amplify Grace and Evelyn’s unique voices and perspectives.
+Ododo Wa: Stories of Girls in War amplifies Grace and Evelyn’s unique voices and perspectives.
 Our goal in selecting images and artifacts, writing exhibit text and creating films is to let their hopes and dreams, courage, strength, voice and agency shine through.
-Bright colours and hand-made drawings will help to evoke these meanings and shape a story that is ultimately one of healing and advocacy for justice.
+Bright colours and hand‐made drawings evoke these meanings and shape a story that is ultimately one of healing and advocacy for justice.

-Animation will be used for creativity in storytelling and to ensure the content is accessible to a wide audience, including younger people.
-We are pleased to share the first few seconds of a film that is now in development for the upcoming exhibit.
-These opening seconds of Grace’s film show a blue thread forming into a school uniform.
+Animation is used for creative storytelling and to ensure the content is accessible to a wide audience, including younger people.
+We are pleased to share the first few seconds of a film that is presented in the exhibit.
+The opening of Grace’s film shows a blue thread forming into a school uniform.
 The thread is made stronger by other threads, representing the survivors who joined together to form an advocacy organization.

-Ododo Wa: Stories of Girls in War is being developed in close collaboration with Grace and Evelyn, and with Conjugal Slavery in War - will open in a new tab (CSiW), a project that brings together researchers and grassroots advocacy organizations from Canada, the Democratic Republic of Congo, England, Liberia, Nigeria, Rwanda, Sierra Leone, South Africa and Uganda.
+Ododo Wa: Stories of Girls in War has been developed in close collaboration with Grace and Evelyn, and with Conjugal Slavery in War - will open in a new tab (CSiW), a project that brings together researchers and grassroots advocacy organizations from Canada, the Democratic Republic of Congo, England, Liberia, Nigeria, Rwanda, Sierra Leone, South Africa and Uganda.
 CSiW captures a part of history that is far too often overlooked by documenting cases of forced marriage and conjugal slavery in conflict situations.
-In partnership with CSiW, we hope to tour the exhibit across Uganda and other countries so that it may serve as a catalyst for grassroots community dialogue on the issues of sexual violence in conflict, and justice and reparations for war-affected women and their children.
+In partnership with CSiW, we hope to tour the exhibit across Uganda and other countries so that it may serve as a catalyst for grassroots community dialogue on the issues of sexual violence in conflict, and justice and reparations for war‐affected women and their children.